Welcome to Costa Rica.

 However, La Pavona is absolutely NOT your normal adventure spot.

-The area is one of the leading ecotourism destinations in Costa Rica, with long canals, trees up to 60 METERS high, long beaches, and a lush rainforest attracting visitors from all over the world.
+The area is one of the leading ecotourism destinations in Costa Rica, with long canals, trees up to 60 METRES high, long beaches, and a lush rainforest attracting visitors from all over the world.

 Best Things To Do in La Pavona